A Lesson in Leavin': Jo Dee Messina version

 Jo Dee Messina released a cover of West's original "A Lesson in Leavin'", but retitled the song, "Lesson in Leavin'".
 The song was released in 1999 as the fourth single from Messina's second album, 1998's I'm Alright.
 The song was a major hit in 1999, spending seven weeks at No. 2 on the Billboard Hot Country Singles & Tracks chart that summer, blocked from the top spot by Lonestar's "Amazed".

-Peak chart positions
+Weekly charts

 "Lesson in Leavin'" debuted at number 56 on the U.S. Billboard Hot Country Singles & Tracks for the week of May 1, 1999.